top of page

 I have always loved the Irish scenery, since my family moved home to Kerry in 1979.
 From a farming background, we were encouraged to help with all the jobs that went on.
 From standing in gaps and waving at cows to stacking turf, and filling the hay shed, we did it all.
 One of my earliest memories of Kerry is my grandmother showing me how to milk a cow.
 I remember the details to this day, the cow with one leg tethered to stop her kicking, the wobbly little stool, the cheno unction cream for keeping the udders in good condition and the sound of the metal buckets.
 That day I was delighted with myself that I covered the bottom of the bucket with milk.
 I still can feel the heat of the cow when I put my head against her.
 I was 7yrs old.

 The landscape had such an effect on me that I wanted to know who the earliest people were and what they might have been doing.
 They saw the land we saw, but the sounds and their lives were different.
 I went to college to study Archaeology and still feel an excitement when I visit sites and monuments.
-Those people from thosands of years ago valued their land.
+Those people from thousands of years ago valued their land.
 They chose panoramic location for their tombs.

-They made everything they had.
+They made everything they needed.

 We were brought up in a similar way.
 Things were repurposed, materials were saved and used.